 Here are five key identification features of these stoves which also contribute to a complete, original parts, stove: 1) stamping on windscreen which is always present, 2) fold-out feet, 3) valve wheel, 4) valve assembly and 5) pump cap.

-There are only six model/manufacturer variations and all of the stoves are stamped in the windscreen/pot support.
-Some stampings are very light, like the 1944 Aladdin shown in the photo.
+There are only seven model/manufacturer variations and all of the stoves are stamped in the windscreen/pot support.
+Some stampings are very light, like the 1944 Aladdin shown in the photo but all stoves have a stamping.

 In the game of chess there is a saying to help you remember where to put the pieces on the board which goes, “The queen’s dress matches her shoes”.
 The M-1942’s foldout feet have a different shape and metal finish for each manufacturer.
 This is a quick way to see if anybody has swapped out major parts between stoves.
 I bought a Coleman and a Prentiss Wabers pair and discovered that parts were swapped between them when I compared parts to other Prentiss Wabers stoves I have.
 Take a quick look at the stove you’re interested in buying and make sure the windscreen/pot-support matches the tank.